MİT ‘neutralizes’ PKK local leader in N Syria - Türkiye News

 MİT ‘neutralizes’ PKK local leader in N Syria

-A PKK’s local leader of Tel Tamer town in Syria’s northeast, Muhammed Nasır, has been neutralized by the National Intelligence Organization (MİT).
+A PKK’s local leader of Ayn Issa town in Syria’s northwest, Siham Mislih, has been neutralized by the Turkish National Intelligence Organization (MİT).

+The MİT continues its efforts to neutralize PKK/YPG local leaders operating in northern Syria in a bid to end the actions against the security forces on the borderline.

+Accordingly, Mislih, code-named Mizgin Kobani, one of the local leaders of Ayn Issa town, was neutralized.

 According to information obtained from security sources, Nasır, code-named Kemal Pir, has been a threat to border security with his infiltration through the line in the Operation Peace Spring region.